 Your day-of coordinator anticipates the level of emotional energy and works to keep it at a manageable level, saving you time, frustration, and annoyance.

 4. Ensure End Results

-When you plan a wedding, you want your day to precisely turn out how you envisioned it.
-Your day-of coordinator is onsite hours before you get there, ensuring the correct color of linens is being set out, and the air conditioning is set low enough.
+When you plan a wedding, you want your day to turn out precisely how you envisioned it.
+Your day-of coordinator is onsite hours before you get there, ensuring the correct color of linens is set out, and the air conditioning is set low enough.
 She doesn’t overlook even one crucial detail.
 With so much invested in your wedding day, you will want to make sure all your planning is captured beautifully in your wedding photos.
 A day of coordinator is the perfect insurance plan for making sure your dreams come to fruition.

 5. Minimize Regrets

-At the end of the day, there are no do-overs.
+There are no do-overs.
 Whatever happens, happens, and you can’t change it.
 You don’t want to look back on your day and remember how your bartender ran out of beer, or the lead singer in the band had too much to drink and forgot the words to your first dance as husband and wife.